Software License Management Online (SLMO) (Old Name->OpenLM Cloud) Registration and Configuration

 OpenLM for Cloud is a software licensing and delivery model where software is hosted and licensed from a third party by subscription.
 Organizations chose Cloud in order to outsource hardware and software maintenance and reduce IT costs.
 OpenLM offers a Cloud solution, which enables organizations to implement license monitoring systems with minimal installation and maintenance efforts.

 This document is a quick guide for basic installation and configuration for SaaS solutions.
-It assumes that OpenLM Broker is already installed on license servers that will be used in conjunction with OpenLM Cloud.
+It assumes that OpenLM Broker is already installed on license servers that will be used in conjunction with Software License Management Online (SLMO).

-In order to implement the OpenLM Cloud solution, organizations need to do the following:
+In order to implement the Software License Management Online (SLMO) solution, organizations need to do the following:

-For additional information that gives broader perspectives on OpenLM Cloud, OpenLM Broker, and the OpenLM system, please see the following documents and resources:
+For additional information that gives broader perspectives on Software License Management Online (SLMO), OpenLM Broker, and the OpenLM system, please see the following documents and resources:

 - OpenLM Broker Comprehensive Installation

 - Software License Management Online (SLMO) Registration and Configuration

 - OpenLM System Structure Overview

 Please contact our support team (firstname.lastname@example.org) with any questions about Software License Management Online (SLMO) configuration.

 To begin to use the Software License Management Online (SLMO) solution, users must register.
 The following steps lead you through the registration process.